CellNest/GEFormerDTA/README.md

 The information contained in these files is not currently used by us.

-**`2. sdf/`**
+**`2.
+SDF folders`**

 SDF (Structure Data File) is a common chemical file format used to store structural information of molecules, typically encompassing chemical structures, atomic arrangements, bond details, and more.
 This file format is commonly utilized for storing compound information in chemical databases.
 SDF files can contain various types of information, primarily including **molecular structural details**, **physical and chemical properties**, **biological activity and pharmaceutical information**, as well as **identifiers and attributes**.
+These SDF files can be generated using [it](https://github.com/kaiwang0112006/smilesTosdf).

-**`3. map/`**
+**`3. map folders`**

-Map files typically contain distance information between residues within a protein structure.
+These profile files can be generated using the [TAPE](https://github.com/songlab-cal/tape) tool.
+It typically contain distance information between residues within a protein structure.
 They provide spatial location details between residues, describing the distances among them within the protein structure, which is crucial for analyzing the structure and properties of proteins.
 These files can be used for simulating, analyzing structural dynamics of proteins, as well as studying protein folding and functionality.

 ex: smileSeq.sdf

-**`4. emb/`**
+**`4. emb folders`**

 The protein sequence matrix is mainly generated based on the one-dimensional protein sequence information in a certain encoding (for example, one-hot encoding, BPE encoding, etc.).

-**`5. split/`**
+**`5. split folders`**

 The `split/` folder mainly contains three subsets of the data set, namely the training set, verification set and test set.
 The format of the data set is shown in Table 1 below.